Home > All Recipes > Small Cakes > Small Vanilla Orange Gingerbread Cream Cake

 1 ¼ cups all-purpose flour, 1/2 teaspoon baking powder, 1/2 teaspoon baking soda, 1/8 teaspoon salt

-• In a liquid measuring cup, measure out the milk and orange juice, and stir in the orange zest and sour cream.
+• In a liquid measuring cup, measure out the milk and orange juice.
+Then add the sour cream and orange zest.
 NoteZest the entire orange first, then juice about half of it for 2 tablespoons.

-6 tablespoons milk, 2 tablespoons fresh orange juice, 1 teaspoon orange zest, 1/3 cup full fat sour cream, room temperature
+6 tablespoons milk, room temperature, 2 tablespoons fresh orange juice, 1/3 cup full fat sour cream, room temperature, 1 teaspoon orange zest

-• In a medium mixing bowl, add the sugar and oil.
-Mix until smooth.
-Add the egg and vanilla extract and mix until smooth.
+• In a medium mixing bowl, add sugar and oil and mix until smooth.
+Add the egg and vanilla, and whisk until fully incorporated.
 Add half of the milk mixture and mix until just incorporated.
+The remainder will be alternated with the dry ingredients.

 2/3 cup granulated sugar, 1/4 cup canola oil, 1 large egg, room temperature, 1 teaspoon vanilla extract

-• Sprinkle half of the dry ingredients over the wet ingredients and fold into the batter until just incorporated.
-Add the remaining milk mixture and mix until mostly incorporated.
-Finish by sprinkling the remaining dry ingredients into the batter and fold just until no dry streaks remain.
+• Sprinkle half of the dry ingredients over the wet and fold into the batter until just mixed.
+Add the remaining milk mixture and mix until mostly incorporated, and finish by sprinkling in the remaining dry ingredients and fold until no dry streaks remain.
 Do not overmix the batter – it is ok if there are a few lumps.

 • Cool the cakes in the pans set on a wire rack for 10 minutes.
-Then gently invert the cake pans onto the wire rack to release the cakes.
-Carefully peel away the parchment paper (if it stuck to the bottom of the cakes), and flip the cakes back over to cool on the wire rack completely.
+Then gently invert the cake pans onto the wire rack to release the cakes – if the cakes stick, run a knife around the edge of the cakes.
+Flip the cakes back over and cool on the rack completely.

 Gingerbread Mousse

-1/2 cup heavy cream, cold, 1 tablespoon powdered sugar
+1/2 cup heavy whipping cream, cold, 1 tablespoon powdered sugar

-• Scoop about 1/3 of the whipped cream into the remaining Gingerbread Pudding.
-Fold in the whipped cream until fully mixed in.
+• Scoop about 1/3 of the whipped cream into the remaining pudding and fold it in until fully mixed.
 Doing this makes mixing the pudding into the whipped cream much easier.
 Transfer the mix back into the remaining whipped cream and fold until no whipped cream streaks remain.
-Note Be careful not to fold too aggressively as you don't want to deflate the whipped cream.
+Note – Fold gently so the whipped cream doesn't deflate.

 1/2 of the Gingerbread Pudding

-• Finish assembling the cake – Pipe a ring of the Gingerbread Mousse along the outside of the Gingerbread Pudding you have on the middle of the cake, plus a layer on the top of the pudding.
+• Finish assembling the cake – Pipe a ring of the gingerbread mousse along the outside of the pudding you have in the middle of the cake, plus pipe a layer on top of the pudding.
 This will help keep the pudding from spilling out of the sides of the cake.
 Top with the other cake and frost the cake (however you like!) with the remaining mousse.
-Enjoy!
+If you're not serving right away, refrigerate the cake to keep the pudding and mousse set.
+I use a cake dome to cover my cakes — or if you have a cake carrier, that top works great too.

 Nutrition information is calculated by a third-party and should only be considered an estimate and not a guarantee.